Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/01-lakehouse.md

 2. View the available data source types for shortcuts.
 Then close the **New shortcut** dialog box without creating a shortcut.

-## Load file data into a table
+### Task 4: Load file data into a table

-The sales data you uploaded is in a file, which data analysts and engineers can work with directly by using Apache Spark code.
-However, in many scenarios you may want to load the data from the file into a table so that you can query it using SQL.
+In this task, you’ll learn how to convert raw file data into a structured table within your lakehouse.
+While data in files can be directly accessed using Apache Spark, loading it into a table makes it easier to analyze using SQL and integrate with other structured data assets.

 1. On the **Home** page, select the **Files/Data** folder so you can see the **sales.csv** file it contains.